Mercedes-Benz Stadium: Roof

 The stadium's signature feature is its retractable roof, which features a "pinwheel" consisting of eight translucent, triangular panels.
 Each of the eight panels operates on two straight, parallel rails; one rail is responsible for moving the panel while the other rail stabilizes the panel.
 Closing the roof takes slightly less time than opening the roof, since the roof has to disengage the seals at the start of the opening procedure and slow down towards the end to prevent the panels from getting derailed.
 When opened, the panels are designed to create the illusion of a bird's wings extended.

 Architect Bill Johnson explained that the circular opening in the roof was inspired by the Roman Pantheon ("Pantheon" was also the working name for the building design).
 The roof was designed to be made of a clear, lightweight polymer material that can adjust its opacity to control light, and much of the exterior is clear polymer or glass to allow views to the outside.
 The middle concourse and upper bowl were eliminated in the east end zone to allow for an unobstructed view of the Atlanta skyline.

 Below the roof is the "Halo", a 58 by 1100 ft, ring-shaped video board around its rim.
-Covering a total area of 62,350 sqft, it was described by manufacturer Daktronics as being "three times as large as the current largest single display board in the NFL" installed at EverBank Field in Jacksonville (also built by Daktronics).
+Covering a total area of 62,350 sqft, it was described by manufacturer Daktronics as being "three times as large as the current largest single display board in the NFL" installed at EverBank Stadium in Jacksonville (also built by Daktronics).
 Daktronics also installed more than 20,000 sqft of other LED boards, including field-level advertising boards for soccer games.

 The stadium's roof can be kept open under light precipitation, as the electrical systems for all video boards in the stadium are outdoor-rated, and the field has a drainage system.
 AMB Group senior executive Mike Egan went as far as describing Mercedes-Benz Stadium as "an outdoor stadium with a roof over it" due to these characteristics, but that other factors such as humidity and outside temperatures would be taken into consideration on whether or not the roof would be opened.